Why Your Marketing Isn't Working (And 5 Simple Steps to Fix It)

 The last piece is the most powerful one - and most businesses skip it completely.

-People don't buy products or services.
+People do not buy products or services.
 They buy a better version of their life.
 They buy the result.

 And on the flip side: quietly remind them what happens if nothing changes.
 Not in a scary way - just enough that they feel the weight of staying stuck.